Battle of the Books Rules

 - Students may pick their teams consisting of no more than 6 members per team, with one student per team designated as a spokesperson.
 Teachers will oversee this

 - All 5th and 6th graders are encouraged and have the right to participate.

 - Each team can be made up of 5th or 6th graders or a combination of both.

 - Home schooled children living in Paulding County in the 5th and 6th grades may also form teams.
 The preliminary competition and elimination round for home schooled teams will be held at the Paulding County Carnegie Library.

 - Teams should be selected by November 1st.

-- Preliminary competitions will be held at each school and will be conducted by staff members of the Paulding County Carnegie Library (PCCL).
+- Preliminary competitions between fifth and sixth grade teams will be held at each school in the spring and will be conducted by staff members of the Paulding County Carnegie Library.
 All battles at the schools will be completed the day of competition unless otherwise announced by the library staff.

-- Absolutely no recording of the Battle will be permitted.
+- Absolutely no recording of the school Battles will be permitted.
 This includes writing down the questions as they are asked, videotaping and sound recording.

 - Any coaching from the audience to a player or team will result in the immediate disqualification of that member or team.

 Final County Competition